×

 2. Add the coriander, salt, and pepper and stir for about a minute.

-3. Add lettuce, potato, and water.
+3. Add lettuce, potato, and vegetable broth.

 4. Bring mixture to a boil